senthilanand92/CommandLineGameJava/README.md

 # Instructions - Coders/Contributors

-<Br/> Junits are fully built for all the functionality- It at a healthy 80%
+<Br/> Junits are fully built for all the functionality- It is at a healthy 80%
 <Br/> Code Comments are added whereever possbile to be self explanatory.

 <Br/> Dependencies used,